hankbao/libreboot/docs/hcl/kcma-d8.md

 Flash chips {#flashchips}
 ===========

 2MiB flash chips are included by default, on these boards.
-It\'s on a P-DIP 8 slot (SPI chip).
+It's on a P-DIP 8 slot (SPI chip).
 The flash chip can be upgraded to higher sizes:
 4MiB, 8MiB or 16MiB.
 With at least 8MiB, you could feasibly fit a
 compressed linux+initramfs image (BusyBox+Linux system) into CBFS and